RedisLabs/redislabs-docs/content/rdi/data-transformation/data-transformation-pipeline.md

 - `source` is required.
 - Either `transform` and `key` (or both) should be specified.

+#### Using key in transformations

+In order to access the Redis key (for example in a Write Behind job) you will need to take the following steps:

+- Set `row_format: full` to allow access to the key which is part of the full data entry.
+- Use the expression `key.key` to get the Redis key as a string.

+#### Before and after values

+Update events typically report `before` and `after` sections providing access to the data state before and after the update.
+To access the "before" values explicitly, you will need to:

+- Set `row_format: full` to allow access to the key which is part of the full data entry.
+- Use the `before.<FIELD_NAME>` pattern.

 ### Example

 This example shows how to rename a certain field (`fname` to `first_name`) in a given table (`emp`) using the `rename_field` block.
 It also demonstrates how to set the key of this record instead of relying on the default logic.